Foster a Dog

 Providing a home environment where one of our dogs is getting individual love and attention is far more preferable than the alternative kennel environment.
 A domestic situation where they can stay, ideally until their forever home is found, is so important to them.

-Fosterers provide invaluable information about our dogs.
+Fosterers provide invaluable information about our dogs and we encourage them to keep our on-line forum up to date with the dog’s progress.
 This helps us to ensure we match our dog to the right home.
 We can review or confirm knowledge held about our dogs, such as housetraining, acceptance of visitors, car travel, adaptability, behaviour on being left, to mention but a few key points.
 Fosterers also provide vital care.
 Some dogs come to us in a very poor condition e.g. under or grossly overweight, infected ears etc, these conditions are better managed in a home environment.

 Some dogs come directly from their homes so we can match them into a suitable foster home straight away and avoid them going into kennels.
 This helps to retain and, often improve, their skills further.
 Foster homes also allow us to optimise our available kennels so we can help more dogs.
 Many of the dogs we help would have been put to sleep if a rescue like Rescue Remedies could not take them in.
 Fosterers save lives by allowing many others to be helped and generally fostered dogs move faster through to their permanent homes.